 However, this marketing label is not restricted to a single 'one-size-fits-all' farming strategy that must be used by all farmers to produce grass-fed beef.

 When the USDA developed their marketing standard for what it means for beef to qualify as "grass fed", they intentionally did not address HOW to produce it, because they recognize that there will be many different farming strategies used to produce grass fed beef.

 This broad definition is a good thing, because it allows farmers the freedom to innovate and find more efficient and cost-effective ways to produce beef for the grass fed market, which ultimately benefits both consumers and farmers alike.

 However, it also sets up the potential for confusion as both consumers and farmers may imagine a very different picture of how cattle are raised for the grass fed beef market than what is actually used by different farmers.

 Update: On January 16th, 2016, the USDA made the decision to withdraw their Grass Fed Marketing Claim standard.

 There is no one single 'right' way to produce grass fed beef - there are many possible strategies all leading to the same destination.

-The pasture-based grass fed farming strategies discussed in my book and on my website are simply one way to produce grass fed beef.
+The pasture-based grass fed farming strategies discussed in my book, Grass Fed Cattle: how to produce and market natual beef, and on my website are simply one way to produce grass fed beef.
 They are based on my experiences and are designed to harness as many ecological advantages as possible as a way of reducing costs and creating a seamless and cohesive production strategy.

 But they are certainly not the only way to produce a marketable grass fed product.